namchetolukla-header-image

 Background

-I have been in photography for the last 15 years – dipping in and out of it every opportunity I had – with an emphasis on meaning.
-I like my photography to tell a story of personal journey that aspires to expose awareness to others.
+I have been in photography for the last 15 years – dipping in and out of it at every opportunity I had – with an emphasis on meaning.
+I want my photography to tell a story of a personal journey that aspires to expose awareness to others.
 My wife has a passion for creating and capturing beauty.
 She is a hopeless romantic with a love for nature and exploration.
 Her talent lies in uncovering the narrative embedded within the people and places around her.
-We realised together, that we could turn our talents and passions into a lifestyle change.
+We realised together that we could turn our abilities and passions into a lifestyle change.

 Brand

 From Within, From Without – The idea of working on my own business has come around several times.
-It was important for us to bring our skills into photography.
-To achieve the goal of connecting our thoughts and ideas with people across the world.
+It was essential for us to bring our skills into photography.
+To achieve the goal of connecting our thoughts and ideas with people worldwide.
 We had to draw from within and without.

 Our main goal was to inspire and raise awareness through photography, using our writing skills to add more depth through our stories, journeys and personal experiences.

-We weren’t quite sure of what the logo would look like.
-We knew that our brand had to have three cores values: Honest, Real and Conscious.
+We weren’t sure what the logo would look like and how it would feel.
+We knew that our brand had three core values: Honest, Real and Conscious.

 Logo

-A gold fish is a very unique animal as it adapts itself to the environment it is presented with.
-It has a quintessential philosophy of balance and harmony as it grows to huge sizes inside the ocean or shrinks inside a confined space such as a fish bowl.
-We wanted our logo to adapt itself to the space it would be presented with, much like a gold fish.
+A goldfish is a unique animal as it adapts itself to its current environment.
+It has a quintessential philosophy of balance and harmony as it grows to huge sizes inside the ocean or shrinks inside a confined space such as a fishbowl.
+We wanted our logo to adapt itself to the space it would be presented with, much like a goldfish.
 Our logo inherits our core values of consideration, simplicity and focus.
-We wanted it to still be present but adapt its size and colour to the environment.
+We wanted it to be present but adapt its size and colour to the environment.

-This meant disrupting a couple of design methodologies and allowing the logo to be in harmony rather than consistency.
+This approach disrupted a couple of design methodologies but allowed the logo to be in harmony rather than consistent.

 A) Our strapline is to inspire and raise awareness through photography which helped us look at the foundation of our logo: a shot of a scene, that moment of a story.

-By default, the logo had to be square or rectangular in nature like a photograph but it wouldn’t be constrained to that shape if it had to fill a different shape.
+By default, the logo had to be square or rectangular like a photograph, but it wouldn’t be constrained to that shape if it had to fill a different form.

 Design

-Design for me is about bringing together a language that feels and looks fluent and natural in its own environment.
-It can be almost anything but it has this innate expression across any medium.
-That was one of the key factors for the design; to give ourselves the tools to express content across any required medium.
+The design brings together a language that feels and looks fluent and natural in its environment.
+It can be almost anything, but it has this natural expression across any medium.
+That was one of the critical factors for the design; to give ourselves the tools to express content across any required medium.

 Language allows us to express our thoughts to others – it is the very foundation of our society.
 And so, design language needs to occupy a similar space within the design world.